Bachelor of Science in Geomatics Engineering

 About the program

-Geomatics engineers are increasingly in demand, both in Canada and internationally.
-They can work in the private sector in small to medium enterprises or in large multinational corporations such as Google, Microsoft, Apple, Trimble, Shell, Encana, ESRI, NASA and Altalink.
-In the public sector, geomatics engineers work in government agencies, colleges and universities.
-Exciting careers can include personal navigation on smart phones, unmanned aerial systems, Earth observation, biomedical imaging and more.
+Geomatics engineers are in high demand, both in Canada and globally.
+They can work in the private sector in small-to-medium-sized enterprises or in large, multinational corporations such as Google, Amazon, Microsoft, Apple, Trimble, Shell, Encana, Stantec, AltaLink, ESRI Canada, Intermap Technologies and NASA, among others.
+In the public sector, geomatics engineers work in government agencies, city and municipality departments, colleges and universities.

 Graduates can focus on: